I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/ns-wmilib-_wmilib_context.md

 `SetWmiDataItem`

 Pointer to the driver's <a href="..\wmilib\nc-wmilib-wmi_set_dataitem_callback.md">DpWmiSetDataItem</a> routine, which is an optional entry point for drivers that call WMI library support routines.
 If the driver does not implement this routine, it must set this member to <b>NULL</b>.
 In this case, WMI returns STATUS_WMI_READ_ONLY to the caller in response to any <a href="https://msdn.microsoft.com/library/windows/hardware/ff550836">IRP_MN_CHANGE_SINGLE_ITEM</a> request.

+`ExecuteWmiMethod`

+Pointer to the driver's <a href="..\wmilib\nc-wmilib-wmi_execute_method_callback.md">DpWmiExecuteMethod</a> routine, which is an optional entry point for drivers that call WMI library support routines.
+If the driver does not implement this routine, it must set this member to <b>NULL</b>.
+In this case, WMI returns STATUS_INVALID_DEVICE_REQUEST to the caller in response to any <a href="https://msdn.microsoft.com/library/windows/hardware/ff550868">IRP_MN_EXECUTE_METHOD</a> request.

 `WmiFunctionControl`